ScrapingLab

 IP and Browser Switching

 Want to scrape Amazon without getting blocked?
 You need to mix up your IPs and browser identities.
-Here's the deal:
+Here is what matters:

 1. Rotating proxies